 TCC Black History Month Events

-Check back for details on the 2020 events.
+Check back for information on TCC’s 2021 programming!

 Martin Luther King Jr. Recognition Program

-Each year, Tidewater Community College honors the legacy of Dr. Martin Luther King Jr. with a distinguished service award to a TCC faculty or staff member, and provides a scholarship to a TCC student.
+Each year, Tidewater Community College honors the legacy of Dr. Martin Luther King Jr. during Black History Month with a distinguished service award to a TCC faculty or staff member, and provides a scholarship to a TCC student.

 Recipients of the Martin Luther King Jr. Scholarship and the College Distinguished Service Award will be recognized at a luncheon in February as part of the TCC Black History Month keynote address and program.